 Alba Sotorra, director.

-Croatia, 7th of January 1992: In the middle of the war a young journalists’ body is being found dressed with an uniform of the international mercenary group.
+Croatia, 7th of January 1992: In the middle of the war a young journalist’s body is found dressed with a uniform of the international mercenary group.
 19 years later, his cousin Anja Kofmel detects his story.
+Premiere in Cannes Semaine de la Critique 2018.
+Swiss Film Awards – Best documentary, Best editing, Best music.

 Director Karen Winther puts on a personal journey through her past and up to present time, in search for answers to what has caused a handful of violent extremists to choose violence and hatred.
 Throughout her journey, Karen meets unpleasant truths linked to her own extremist past.
-Premiere 2018 Copenhagen International Documentary Film Festival.
+Premiere 2018 at CPH:DOX.
+DOK Leipzig – the Goethe-Institut Documentary Film Prize, the Young Eyes Film Award and the Gedanken-Aufschluss Prize.

 “I think the RCS is both fantastic and important.”